scientific-python/blog.scientific-python.org/content/posts/numpy/fellowship-program/index.md

 "I'm both happy and nervous: this is a great opportunity, but also a great responsibility," said Sayed in response to his appointment.

-The funds for the NumPy fellowship come from a partnership with Tidelift as well as from individual donations.
+The funds for the NumPy Fellowship Program come from a partnership with Tidelift and from individual donations.
 We sincerely thank both Tidelift and everyone who donated to the project---without you, this program would not be possible!
 We also acknowledge the CPython Developer-in-Residence and the Django Fellowship programs, which